 Scott completed his undergraduate studies at New Mexico Institute of Mining and Technology and earned his Master’s in accounting and his Juris Doctor at the University of New Mexico.
-He recently obtained an L.L.M. in taxation from New York University.
+He has also obtained an LLM in taxation from New York University.

 - Represented multiple clients before the New Mexico Administrative Hearings Office, in the local New Mexico District Courts, and the Federal District Court of New Mexico.

 - Successfully represented multiple clients in challenging the enactment of various administrative regulations.

 - Provided multi-state tax advice to clients operating in multiple states regarding the South Dakota v.
 Wayfair.

 - Provided advice to multiple clients regarding potential concurrent jurisdiction of Tribal and state taxing authorities.

 - State Bar of New Mexico, Taxation Section, Board Member

 - “6 Tax-Related Do’s and Don’ts for SaaS Startups in 2023,” TechCrunch, October 2023

 - “The Corporate Transparency Act: Preparing for the Creation of a Federal Database of Entity Beneficial Ownership Information,” Association of Corporate Counsel (ACC) Arizona Chapter Meeting, 2022